jneem/sweeper/docs/sweep.typ

 One consequence of our approximate approach is that we need to do a little extra bookkeeping to maintain the continuity of the input paths: when one segment exits and its path-neighbor enters, we need to remember that they are connected because the approximate sweep-line might not keep them together.
-For this reason, the current implementation of the algorithm tracks "enter" and "exit" events in pairs.
+We'll ignore this bookkeeping for now, and we'll also gloss over the fact that a real implementation would do everything in one pass.
+(The goal here is to get into detail about the sweep-line invariants, and prove that we can maintain them.)

 == The sweep-line invariants

-We will maintain a sorted-ish "sweep-line" data structure $(alpha^1, ..., alpha^m)$, which at height $y$ has the following invariants:
-+ all line segments' domain contains $y$
+We're going to have a sweep-line that depends on $y$.
+When we need to emphasize this, we'll use the cumbersome but explicit notation
+$(alpha_y^1, ..., alpha_y^(m_y))$.

+#def[
+Suppose $(alpha^1, ..., alpha^m)$ is $epsilon$-ordered at $y$.
+We say that $alpha^j$ $epsilon$-crosses $alpha^i$ by $y'$ if $j < i$ and $alpha^j gt.curly_(y',epsilon) alpha^i$
-+ if $alpha^i lt.curly_(y,epsilon) alpha^j$ then $i < j$
+or $i < j$ and $alpha^i gt.curly_(y',epsilon) alpha^j$.
+]

+In other words, an $epsilon$-crossing of two segments witnesses the $epsilon$-ordering invariant breaking.

+Our sweep-line will maintain two invariants:
++ At every $y$, the sweep-line is $epsilon$-ordered at $y$.
+(We'll call this the "order" invariant.)
-+ for every $i < j$, if $alpha^i$ and $alpha^j$ $epsilon$-cross after $y$,
++ For every $y$, every $y' > y$, and every $1 <= i < j <= m_y$, if $alpha_y^i$ and $alpha_y^j$ $epsilon$-cross by $y'$,
-  then the event queue contains an event for some $j' in (i, j)$, and at least one of these events occurs at a $y$ coordinate where nothing has yet $epsilon$-crossed $alpha^i$.
+  then the event queue contains an event for some $j' in (i, j)$, and at least one of these events occurs before $y'$.

-(We say that $alpha^j$ $epsilon$-crosses $alpha^i$ at $y'$ if $j < i$ and $alpha^j gt.curly_(y',epsilon) alpha^i$
-or $i < j$ and $alpha^i gt.curly_(y',epsilon) alpha^j$.)

-The first two invariants are just a rephrasing of the requirement that our sweep-line be $epsilon$-ordered.
-Our last invariant is essentially a robust variant of the Bentley-Ottmann rule.
-In the exact Bentley-Ottmann algorithm, you only need to compare a segment to the ones below and above it in the sweep-line; the structure of the algorithm ensures that if your segment intersects something else then you'll have a chance to process that intersection while handling some future sweep-line event.
-Our last invariant says exactly this: whenever two segments robustly intersect, we'll have an event in the queue that will allow us to witness this.
+  (We'll call this the "crossing" invariant.)

+Hopefully the first invariant is already well-motivated, so let's discuss the second.
+To naively ensure that we find all intersections, we could adopt a stronger crossing invariant that requires all pairs of intersecting segments in the sweep-line to immediately put an intersection event in the queue.
+This would be inefficient to maintain because it would require testing all pairs of segments.
+The main Bentley-Ottmann observation is that it's enough to have intersection events for all sweep-line-adjacent pairs, because any pair of lines will have to become sweep-line adjacent strictly before they intersect.
+We can't rely only on sweep-line adjacency because of the $epsilon$ fudge, but our "crossing" event essentially encodes the same property.
+Note that if $j = i+1$ and $y$ is just before the $epsilon$-crossing height and there are no other segments nearby, then the mysterious $j'$ must be either $i$ or $j$ (because there is nothing in between) and the mysterious queue event must be the crossing of $i$ and $j$ (it couldn't be an exit event, because we assumed they cross and they must cross before they exit).
+In other cases, the crossing event ensures that even if we haven't recorded the upcoming crossing of $alpha^i$ and $alpha^j$, something will happen in between them that will give us a chance to test their crossing.

 == Sweeping the sweep line

-The first observation is that the sweep line invariants are maintained as we increase $y$ up to the next event:
+The first observation is that the sweep line invariants are maintained as we increase $y$ continuously up to the next event:
-+ There is an event whenever $y$ leaves the domain of a segment, so $y$ remains in all domains until the next event.
++ For the order invariant, first note that there is an event whenever $y$ leaves the domain of a segment, so $y$ remains in all domains until the next event.
+  Moreover, if at any $y' > y$ the ordering breaks, two line segments must have $epsilon$-crossed one another by $y'$.
-+ In order for this invariant to fail, two line segments must $epsilon$-cross one another.
-The third invariant guarantees that there's an event before this happens.
+  The third invariant guarantees that there's an event before this happens, so by the contra-positive until an event happens the ordering constraint is maintained.
 + This invariant is maintained because the set of things to check (i.e. the set of line segments that cross $epsilon$-cross one another after $y$) only shrinks as $y$ increases.

 == An "exit-enter" event

+== TODO: there are no more "exit-enter" etc events.
+Rewrite from here

 An "exit-enter" event is the kind of event that happens when we encounter the end of a line segment and the beginning of the next, and the vertex where it happens doesn't have a locally extremal $y$ coordinate.